-President, Chief Investment Officer and Director
+President and Director

-Mr. Lieberman serves as our President and Chief Investment Officer, with primary oversight for all of our investments.
-He joined Angelo, Gordon in June 2008 as head of Angelo, Gordon's residential and consumer investment team.
-Prior to joining Angelo, Gordon, Mr. Lieberman worked from April 1997 to June 2008 at Bear, Steams & Co.
+Mr. Lieberman joined Angelo, Gordon in June 2008 as head of the firm's residential mortgage securities business and in 2017 became Co-Head of the Firm's Structured Credit Platform.
+He is a Managing Director and a member of the firm's executive committee.
+Prior to joining Angelo, Gordon, Mr. Lieberman worked from April 1997 to June 2008 at Bear, Stearns & Co.
 Inc. ultimately as a Senior Managing Director in the Strategic Finance/Financial Institutions Group, primarily focused on the Specialty Finance Sector.
 Before that, Mr. Lieberman was a Senior Analyst in the Structured Finance Group of Moody's Investors Service and an attorney in the New York and Los Angeles offices of the law firm Dewey Ballantine LLP, where he specialized in securities law and structured finance.
 Mr. Lieberman holds a B.A. degree from Vassar College and a J.D. degree from Hofstra University School of Law.
-He has served as a director of the Company since 2011.
+He is also on the Board of Managers for Arc Home LLC.
+He serves as our President and has served as a director of the Company since 2011.